Introduction to Poker Win Rates

 So if you’ve won $5,000 and spent $6,000, your ROI is 83%.
 Please note – this means your cashes are $11,000.
 We deduct the amount spent first to arrive at winnings.

 What is a Good Tournament Win Rate?

 Like cash games, tournament win rates are dependant on the setting.
 Again, your ROI is likely to be dependent on the types of tournaments you play.

 If you are randomly entering turbo tournaments or a bounty tournament where you lack the expertise in strategy, your ROI will suffer.
 The table below is a guide as to what I think a good tournament win rate is for live and online poker tournaments.

 |SETTING||WIN RATE AS ROI %|

 |Live Tournament Poker||50 – 80%|

 If you’re generating over 80% ROI in live tournaments, you’re doing fantastic.
 Likewise, anything over 40% for online poker is exceptional.

 The table above should give you a good idea on what strong tournament players can expect to achieve.
 Are you near it?
 If not, why not join our training video membership?
 Most of our content is tournament based and may help you increase your ROI a few percentage points?
-Click below to find out how to get 75% off.
+You can take advantage of our free trial by clicking below.